Community-embedded (adjunct) faculty

 What excites you about teaching with the school?
 Being a small piece of each student's journey toward the development of a professional identity in the field of social work.

 What excites you about teaching with the school?
-I'm absolutely committed to development and well-being of the human services workforce.
-And, honored that at this time in a 35-year history, I'm able to give back in this way.
+I'm absolutely committed to the development and well-being of the human services workforce.
+And, honored that at this time in a 35-year career, I'm able to give back in this way.

 She has practiced at Harlem Hospital in New York City and the New York Urban League in Manhattan.
 She also worked in suburban and rural areas of Virginia, Maryland and North Carolina.
 Her work includes policy development, strategic planning, affordable housing supportive services, community development, human services administration and direct care practice.